smartcloudsol/gatey/readme.txt

 **Public (free) source code:**
 All of the code that ships in this public ZIP (the “free” version) is published here: https://github.com/smartcloudsol/gatey

+**WPSuite Admin source code:**
+The `wpsuite-admin/` directory contains modules originating from the Hub for WPSuite.io project: https://github.com/smartcloudsol/hub-for-wpsuiteio
+This shared component handles WPSuite workspace linking, licence validation, and subscription management, and will be included in all upcoming WPSuite plugins.

 **Premium-only features:**
 We maintain a fork of the AWS Amplify Authenticator (with Edit Account, Setup TOTP, etc.) and any additional paid-only screens and services in a private repository.
 Those files are not part of this public source.

 == Changelog ==

+= 1.8.2 =
+Re-enabled the **Hub for WPSuite.io** functionality directly inside Gatey.
+This component reconnects your WordPress instance with wpsuite.io for subscription and licence management — previously released as a separate plugin, but re-integrated here following WordPress.org review guidelines.
+Also improved wp-login synchronization: changing an email address in Cognito no longer prevents successful WordPress login when the WP-login integration is enabled. text

 = 1.8.1 =
 Removed an unnecessary debug log entry from the authentication flow to keep browser and server logs clean.